mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 For short power outages, the battery saves me from any downtime.
 For extended outages, the battery gives me enough time to shut down my systems to avoid data loss.

 The downside of the battery backup is that it added a lot of cabling to my office.
-My desktop, servers, and router were all in different corners of my office, so bulky, unsightly power cables had to run around my office to connect those components to the UPS.
+My desktop, servers, and router were all in different corners of my office, so I had to run bulky, unsightly power cables everywhere.

 ### How much time do you need for a graceful shutdown?

 For extended power outages, you'll need enough time to shut down your systems before they exhaust your UPS' battery.
 The amount of time you need depends on the size of your UPS' battery and the power draw of the systems attached to it.

-I theoretically could have used my Kill-A-Watt to measure the wattage of each of my devices during typical operation and then used that to find a battery.
+I theoretically could have used my [Kill A Watt power meter](http://www.p3international.com/products/p4460.html) to measure the wattage of each of my devices during typical operation and then used that to find a battery.
 I was too lazy for that level of rigor, so I estimated based on metrics from my previous UPS.

 My APC UPS had an 865 W battery, and it reported 12 minutes of battery life while powering a desktop computer, a VM server, a storage server, a firewall, and a networking switch, so I thought 800 W would be a good minimum for the battery.